greenelab/czi-seed-rfa/README.md

 This repository holds an application in response to the [Seed Networks for the Human Cell Atlas RFA](https://www.chanzuckerberg.com/science/rfa/seed-networks) from the Chan-Zuckerberg Initiative.
 Our team proposes to develop and disseminate methods and software that enable fast search over and transformation of cell profiles via latent space representations.

-The RFA requests these documents.
+The RFA requests a set of documents.
 We note which ones are included here:

 * Project Details:
   - Project Title (**Included**)